Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The parameter defines how the robot shall behave in respect to orientation information.
 It can not change the physical properties of the robot, i. e. the setting will fail if the printer doesn't support the required mode.
 E. g. a cartesian printer cannot change orientation, so setting to full makes no sense.
 * zaxis means, only the orientation of the Z axis is important.
 That's the case with most 3D printers and CNC machines, including 5 axis CNC.
 The tool may get tilted, but the orientation with respect of X and Y axis is not controlled.
 * no means, there is no control about orientation.
 Orientation will change by the mechanical properties and can be changed by actuator changes, but it is not managed by firmware.
 Forward and inverse kinematics ignore orientation values with the exception of angle violations.
-* full:values gives full control over the orientation with quaternion values.
-There is no G-Code standard to set orientation, an experimental setup is to use quaternion values for ABCD.
+* full gives full control over the orientation with quaternion values.
+There is no G-Code standard to set full orientation, an experimental setup is to use quaternion values for ABCD.

 Examples:
 * 4 axis palletized RRRp is no, because orientation is not controllable